dipaish/OS22/docs/index.md

 ...
 ```
 # The Docker Dashboard
-It provides the quick view of the containers running on your mahcine.
-You have quick access to container logs.
-You can get a shell inside the container.
-You can easily manage conatainers such as stop, start or remove.
+It provides a quick view of the containers running on your machine.
+You have quick access to container logs, and you can get a shell inside the container.
+You can easily manage containers, such as stopping, starting, or removing them.
 ![Docker Dashboard](assets/docker.png "Docker Dashboard").

 # Running your first Container

-In this section, you are going to run an [Alpine Linux](http://www.alpinelinux.org/) container (a lightweight linux distribution) on your system and get a taste of the `docker run` command.
+In this section, you will run an [Alpine Linux](http://www.alpinelinux.org/) container (a lightweight Linux distribution) on your system and get familiar with the `docker run` command.

 To get started, let's run the following in our terminal:
 ```